gztrk-engineer/iam-docs/docs/IAM-More-Topics/manage-groups.md

 - Send your best Diwali wishes to Indian customers.
 - Search for experts within an HR or R&D group.

-Depending on your use case, you may use the groups for research purposes.
+Depending on your use case, you may use the groups for research.
 Consider fetching users, identifying their group memberships, and analyzing common patterns.

 ## Step 1: Create groups